mrcavalcanti/mosaicoo/docs/sources/enterprise/team-sync.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) and [Grafana Cloud Advanced]({{< relref "/grafana-cloud" >}}).

 Grafana keeps track of all synchronized users in teams, and you can see which users have been synchronized in the team members list, see `LDAP` label in screenshot.
-This mechanism allows Grafana to remove an existing synchronized user from a team when its group membership changes.
+This mechanism allows Mosaicoo to remove an existing synchronized user from a team when its group membership changes.
 This mechanism also enables you to manually add a user as member of a team, and it will not be removed when the user signs in.
-This gives you flexibility to combine LDAP group memberships and Grafana team memberships.
+This gives you flexibility to combine LDAP group memberships and Mosaicoo team memberships.

-> Currently the synchronization only happens when a user logs in, unless LDAP is used with the active background synchronization that was added in Grafana 6.3.
+> Currently the synchronization only happens when a user logs in, unless LDAP is used with the active background synchronization that was added in Mosaicoo 6.3.

 <div class="clearfix"></div>